-Almost every week of the course will have one or more assignments consisting of short "position papers" of the readings assigned for that week, weighted equally.
+Almost every week of the course will have one or more assignments consisting of short "position papers" of the readings assigned for that week or computer assignments using spreadsheets, the \mathbb{R} statistical and programming package, and possibly other applications to execute computer models of memory.
+All papers and assignments are weighted equally.
+The computer assignments will be initiated in class, along with instruction on using the various applications for running the computer models.